Help! My Child is Struggling with Reading

 Some children are struggling readers because they are hung up on the inconsistencies in our language.
 They can’t find order and so they shut down.
 Children as old as middle school who fail spelling tests consistently also struggle with reading because they just don’t “get” how our words are put together.

-A visual/tactile approach to learning the structure of language has proved to be the one thing that could take middle schoolers reading on a 2nd-grade level and propel them to grade level.
+A visual/tactile approach to learning the structure of language has proved to be the one thing that could take middle school students reading on a 2nd-grade level and propel them to grade level.
 Once they understood how our words are structured, they suddenly began to see all the patterns that exist in our language and reading became much easier for them!

 The wonderful thing about the Right-Brained Phonics & Spelling Kit is that it “covers” word structure from preschool through adult!
 It is not age- or grade-specific, rather it is language specific.
 The benefit to students of using this collection of resources is that while they are learning the building blocks of words, they will be